HongVince/2ND-PROJECT-SQL-Covid-19/README.md

 ## Purpose of This Project

-The agenda of this project is to gather insight into Covid-19 deaths to identify factors affecting different countries/populations.
+The agenda of this project is to gather insight into Covid-19 deaths to identify factors effecting different countries/populations.

 ## About Data